ImageMagick/Usage-Markdown/convolve/index.md

 We already saw the '*Sobel*' kernel above in the discussion of [Zero-Summing Kernels](zero-summing_kernels).

-This kernel is a raw directional (first derivative) kernel designed to return the slope of a edge in some specific orthogonal direction.
+This kernel is a raw directional (first derivative) kernel designed to return the slope of an edge in some specific orthogonal direction.
 By default it is designed for left to right slope detection, using a '`convolve`' operation.
 The result is essentially a X-derivative (slope) of the image.